 - He goes on to say that he will say it on the video and fill out the damn forms later;

 - He used the words “as sound mind and body”; and

 - The dispositions were clear.

 The court then assessed whether the video recording should without more operate as the deceased’s will and found that that was the case.
-His intention was to make a will before he picked up the motorcycle, and he said on the recording that it was made and the dispositions said by him made “if anything was to happen to him”.
+His intention was to make it before he picked up the motorcycle, and he said on the recording that it was made and the dispositions said by him made “if anything was to happen to him”.

 Although this case was successful and the video recording was held by the court to be a valid will, significant legal costs were no doubt incurred by both parties, ultimately diminishing the funds in the estate.